Types of PCOS

-- A diet high in plant fibre, protein and good fats and low in sugar and refined carbohydrates is essential for stabilising blood sugar and reducing insulin.
+- A diet high in plant fibre, protein and good fats and low in sugar and refined carbohydrates is essential for stabilizing blood sugar and reducing insulin.

-- Magnesium, zinc, chromium, inositol and berberine all help to sensitise insulin receptors which will help glucose go into the cell.
+- Magnesium, zinc, chromium, inositol and berberine all help to sensitize insulin receptors which will help glucose go into the cell.